JulienHenchoz/rabbitmq_sandbox/workers/phonecalls_inbound/README.md

 # Phonecalls inbound

-This app uses the AMI protocol to listen for events in Ideative's Yeastar voIP server and to push events to the "whois" queue.
+This app uses the AMI protocol to listen for events in Ideative's Yeastar voIP server and to push events to the "whois" exchange.

 How-to
 -